openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 Use either of the following ways to install OpenVINO Development Tools:

-### Recommended: Install using the requirements files
+### Recommended: Install Using the Requirements Files

 1. After you have installed OpenVINO Runtime from an installer, APT or YUM repository, you can find a set of requirements files in the `<INSTALLDIR>\tools\` directory.
 Select the most suitable ones to use.
 2. Install the same version of OpenVINO Development Tools by using the requirements files.